Wayne R. Bryant

 Wayne R. Bryant (born November 7, 1947) is an American Democratic Party politician, who served in the New Jersey State Senate from 1995 to 2008, where he represented the 5th Legislative District.
-He is also a convicted felon for corruption.
+He was also convicted of corruption.
 Before entering the Senate, Bryant served in New Jersey's lower house, the General Assembly, from 1982 to 1995 and on the Camden County Board of Chosen Freeholders from 1980 to 1982.

 Early life and family

 Bryant was born and raised in the predominantly African American community of Lawnside, New Jersey.
 His father, Isaac Rutledge Bryant, was president of the Lawnside school board for fourteen years.
 His uncle, Horace J. Bryant, was the first African American to serve in a State Cabinet position in New Jersey.
 His grandfather served as the New Jersey General Assembly's first African American calendar clerk, responsible for billing and scheduling.
 He has two brothers, Isaac and Mark; Mark Bryant served as mayor of Lawnside.